SasciaSaske/input-system/main/README.md

 - The `class` for the [Sensors](#control)
 *(e.g. `orientation-sensor`)*

-You must always specify at lest the class.
+You must always specify at least the class.

 ## Extra Binding Setup Tips
 You can add [Control Activators](#control-activator) for individual [Controls](#control) and, in the case of [Composite Bindings](#binding), an additional [Composite Control Activator](#control-activator) for all currently active [Controls](#control).